pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 32. **Early-warning indicator staging.** The five Silent Criticality indicators (σ², AC, I_F, PRR, CVD) produce alarms in a predictable temporal order: σ² and AC first, I_F and CVD second, PRR last. *Test:* in simulated systems approaching Silent Criticality from Rest, record the alarm trigger times for each indicator; confirm the ordering σ²/AC → I_F/CVD → PRR with consistent temporal gaps proportional to τ_silent.

+33. **Information-theoretic routing efficiency.** In hierarchical classification systems (§1), the effective channel capacity C_total should equal min_ℓ C_ℓ (bottleneck bound), not the average. *Test:* in multi-level routing simulations, degrade classification accuracy at a single level while maintaining all others; confirm that system-wide routing accuracy drops to the bottleneck level, not to a weighted average.
+This validates the multiplicative error structure underlying the lock budget.

+34. **Credit assignment inverse relationship.** In multi-layer learning systems, the level with the highest impact on system-wide performance should receive the weakest learning signal (§3). *Test:* in deep hierarchical reinforcement learning, measure the gradient magnitude ∂J/∂θ_ℓ at each layer; confirm that the gradient is weakest at the first layer (most consequential routing decisions) and strongest at the terminal layer (least consequential).
+Confirm this inverse relationship holds across at least 3 different task distributions.

+35. **Metric-reality gap acceleration.** Under sustained optimization pressure, the gap G(t) = |J_obs − J_true| should grow super-linearly (§3 Goodhart's Law formalization). *Test:* in a multi-agent system with optimizable proxy metrics and separate ground-truth evaluation, track G(t) over 1000+ optimization steps.
+Confirm that d²G/dt² > 0 (accelerating divergence) once G exceeds a detectable threshold, and that the acceleration onset corresponds to the Silent Criticality → Storm boundary in the ODE model.

+36. **Stochastic resonance in attractor escape.** Attractor escape probability should exhibit a non-monotonic dependence on perturbation intensity, with a maximum at intermediate noise levels (§11). *Test:* in bistable ODE simulations with additive noise, sweep noise intensity D from 0 to 10·ΔU and measure escape rate; confirm a peak at D* ≈ ΔU/ln(T_window·ω_saddle) and decline at both lower and higher noise levels.

+37. **Damage trajectory classification.** Systems with identical parameters but different Storm exposure histories should cluster into four distinct trajectory types (§31: healthy aging, accelerated aging, catastrophic onset, compensated decline). *Test:* in Monte Carlo ODE simulation with stochastic damage, cluster final-state trajectories using unsupervised methods; confirm 4 distinct clusters corresponding to the predicted trajectory types, with cluster membership determined primarily by cumulative exposure E(t) and initial capacity C₀.

+38. **Power-law kernel damage acceleration.** In systems with long-memory damage kernels (§31), the ratio ΔS_{n+1}/ΔS_n of consecutive Storm damage increments should exceed 1.0 and increase with n. *Test:* induce 10+ sequential Storm episodes of identical duration and intensity in simulation; measure the damage increment per episode; confirm monotonically increasing ΔS_n sequence for power-law kernels (α < 1.5) while exponential kernels show approximately constant ΔS_n.

 ---

 ## 32. DFG Framework Integration